I read an article last week published by CBS news and the title was, “Cardiac Arrest in youth athletes is rare, but it does happen.”

 You can be a part of the change.
 We can work together to reduce the number of deaths from Sudden Cardiac Arrest.
-Subscribe to our blog to learn more about how you can become a first responder.
+Subscribe to our blog to learn more about how you can create a Culture of First Responders™.

 Subscribe to our Blog